Redlands professor recruited for NASA mission to study Europa

 With the help of her research students at the University, Rathbun has collected and analyzed data on Io’s volcanoes to learn about tidal heating, the dominant heat source in the outer solar system and key to Europa having a liquid ocean and qualities for life.
 Research student Nathaniel Rodriguez ’11 co-authored a project with Rathbun to determine Europa’s surface thermophysical properties and look for endogenic (originating from within) heating.
 He presented his work at the American Astronomical Society.

-Ifft Student Science Researcher Sebastian Saballet ’17, a physics and environmental science major, is learning about the surface of Europa and is scheduled to present research at the Department of Planetary Sciences.
+Student Science Researcher Sebastian Saballet ’17, a physics and environmental science major, is learning about the surface of Europa and is scheduled to present research at the Division for Planetary Sciences of the American Astronomical Society.

 “Under Dr. Rathbun’s mentoring I’ve learned about planetary science, and specifically how to understand the data collected from the Galileo,” he says.
 “As I’ve conducted this research, I’ve learned how I could use and expand on it for planetary science and or material science in graduate school.”